Background pattern

 If you take more Propalcof than you should

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately, or go to a medical center, or call the Toxicological Information Service, phone: 91 562 04 20, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately, or go to a medical center, or call the Toxicological Information Service, phone: 91 562 04 20, indicating the medicine and the amount ingested.

 If you forget to take Propalcof

-If you have any other doubts about the use of this medication, ask your doctor, pharmacist, or nurse.
+If you have any other questions about the use of this medicine, ask your doctor, pharmacist, or nurse.

-4. Possible Adverse Effects
+4. Possible side effects

-• Psychiatric Disorders:visual hallucinations and confusion.
-These effects are much more pronounced with overdose (See section If you take more Propalcof than you should).
+• Psychiatric disorders: visual hallucinations and confusion.
+These effects are much more pronounced with overdose (see section If you take more Propalcof than you should).

-5. Propalcof Storage
+5. Storage of Propalcof

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

 No special storage conditions are required.